 MAUI JIM SUNGLASSES

-BY Sarah Carter & Nigel Dockerty from A social nomad blog hike without their MAUI JIM sunglasses
+by Sarah Carter & Nigel Dockerty from A social nomad blog, never hike without their MAUI JIM sunglasses

 “I wouldn’t be without my Maui Jim sunglasses on a hike.
 I’ve had laser eye surgery and also wear contact lenses, so my eyes are super sensitive to the glare of sunlight.
 Maui Jim’s come originally from Hawaii, one of the most vibrant places on earth.
 Lenses from MJ cut out 99.9% of glare – which tires eyes and obscures detail.